Every time I open LinkedIn, all I see are marketers talking about how AI agents are about to replace entire marketing teams.

 One of the first things I thought about the platform, well after I figured out what it does, was the price.
 No-code AI tools are generally not cheap because they are essentially a “middleman” between the thing you want to do and existing LLMs and APIs from different software tools.

 Gumloop has a freemium SaaS pricing model.
-The plans work based on credits that you use to run your Flows.
-With their free plan, you’ll get 1,000 credits — as long as you finish the onboarding process.
-From there, you’ll need to pay to get more credits.
+The plans work based on credits that you use to run your Flows and Agents.
+With their free plan, you get 5,000 credits per month.
+From there, you will need to upgrade to get more credits.

 Gumloop’s pricing plans